burlesona/httppromise/Readme.md

 the readme :)

 ## Changelog
+*Version 2.0.0 (May 26, 2016)*
+- Goodbye HTTPromise, hello HttpPromise.
+Because names.
+- Goodybe HTTPromiseRequestFormat, hello HttpPromise.setFormat()
+- Per semver standards, this is a potentially breaking change for old code so I'm bumping to 2.0.0
+- I've added a minify step on the testem build.
+This is a super non-traditional way of building a distro but it makes me run the tests always for every build in a very noisy way, which I adore.
+So, there's that.

 *Version 1.1.1 (November 11, 2015)*
 - Merge PR from Travis Nesland to fix issue of HTTPromiseRequestFormat not being found when lib is loaded through NPM.